alevasseur007/Sync-Service/README.md

 It uses an incremental watermark (last seen updated_at) to avoid re-fetching the full issue set every time.

-Sync is idempotent:
+Sync is unique:

 If an issue doesn’t exist locally → insert

-If it exists → update only when GitHub’s updated_at is newer (or consistent update rule)
+If it exists → update only when GitHub’s updated_at is newer

 No overlapping sync runs: